farbod-norouzi/Link-Shortener-/README.md

 # Link-Shortener
 Using this tool, you can shorten your links.

+# Attention
+* Note that be sure to install libraries from the "Required plugins" section so that you do not have any problems running the program! *

 # Plugins required
 - pip install python
 - pip install pyshorteners